TokenChain: A Discrete Speech Chain via Semantic Token Modeling: Experiments

 \subsection{Domain Adaptation on TED-LIUM}

-Table~\ref{tab:ted_asr} reports final-epoch CER/WER, as the dominant TED-LIUM effect is improved generalization rather than faster convergence.
-Although the $L_{\text{ASR}}$-only baseline already cuts WER by 52\% from pre-chain, TokenChain provides further dev/test gains.
-The best configuration, ST-Gumbel at $\tau{=}0.75$, attains 6.0/6.2 CER and 12.7/12.6 WER, corresponding to 55.3\% and 56.4\% total reductions, respectively.
+Table~\ref{tab:ted_asr} reports final-epoch CER/WER, as the dominant TED-LIUM effect is improved generalization rather than earlier error-rate attainment.
+Although $L_{\text{ASR}}$-only baseline already cuts WER by 52\% from pre-chain, TokenChain provides further dev/test gains.
+The best setting, ST-Gumbel at $\tau{=}0.75$, attains 6.0/6.2 CER and 12.7/12.6 WER, corresponding to 55.3\% and 56.4\% total reductions, respectively.
 Argmax and annealed Gumbel are competitive but not optimal.
-The trend indicates that sharper discrete interfaces (smaller $\tau$, approaching ST-argmax) tend to favor cross-domain transfer.
+The trend thus indicates that within ST-Gumbel, moderately sharper interfaces (smaller $\tau$) tend to facilitate cross-domain transfer.

 T2S results are summarized in Table~\ref{tab:ted_tts}: chaining yields consistent improvements over the pre-chain baseline across all criteria.
 Whisper-WER drops from 10.15 to 7.05–7.88, translating to $22$–$31\%$ relative gains, with best result occurring at $\tau{=}1.0$.
 Speaker similarity and MOS also improve by 4\% on average, with ST-argmax achieving the highest SIM-O (57.22) and predicted MOS (3.03).
 Thus, joint training transfers well to the target domain without sacrificing naturalness.